 Washington State Could Take Action

 Luckily, Washington state has the opportunity to take action and eliminate these chemicals from food packaging.
 The Healthy Food Packaging Act (HB 1744), sponsored by Rep. McBride (D-Redmond), would ban the use of these chemicals from materials used to package foods, including microwave popcorn bags.
-You can send an email to your legislator asking them to support HB 1744 and to get toxic chemicals out of our food here.

 How to Reduce Your Exposure